varsha5595/GITS/README.md

     ```
     fish project_init.fish
     ```
+4. Source the bashrc file
+    '''
+    source ~/.bashrc
+    '''

+    Note: Open the .bashrc file in User home directory to make sure that the alias command does not has any white spaces in the path.
+If so, rename the directory to remove the white spaces and re-run the setup.

 # Installation for Windows
 1. Clone GITS Repo
 2. From the root directory run the following command